Article On Finding, Interviewing, and

 HOW TO FIND A SPEAKER YOURSELF:

 The internet certainly makes it easy to enter a phrase like “Atlanta professional speaker diversity” or “motivational speaker San Diego” to see some of the local talent.
-Often, you can get a good sense from their website’s content, testimonials, and client lists if this is someone you want to talk to.
+Often, you can get a good sense from his website’s content, testimonials, and client lists if this is someone you want to talk to.

 If you want a head start on finding experienced people with a good reputation without the contact limitations you’ll find with bureaus, a great way to aim yourself toward those individuals is through the National Speakers Association (NSA).
 This organization pre-qualifies its potential members by checking out their references and experience level.
 One cannot just send a check to NSA to join; many would-be members spend years attempting to meet their tough professional membership qualifications.